NexMirror/Kallithea/README.rst

 **Kallithea** is a fast and powerful management tool for Mercurial_ and Git_ with a built-in push/pull server, full text search and code-review.
-It works on HTTP/HTTPS, has a built-in permission/authentication system with the ability to authenticate via LDAP or ActiveDirectory.
+It works on HTTP/HTTPS and SSH, has a built-in permission/authentication system with the ability to authenticate via LDAP or ActiveDirectory.
 Kallithea also provides simple API so it's easy to integrate with existing external systems.